DivamMalik/ALTA-Fundamentals-111/README.md

 ├── problem12.c                 # Problem 012: Identifying season from months.
 ├── problem13.c                 # Problem 013: Printing all number from 1 to N.
 ├── problem14.c                 # Problem 014: Printing all number from N to 1.
+├── problem15.c                 # Problem 015: Check if the number is prime or not.
 └── README.md                   # Repository documentation and progress tracker
 # Subsequent solutions added sequentially